dillonforrest/startup/_posts/2014-10-22-saving-money-on-food.md

 The first time I went to Chipotle after leaving my last job, I realized I had to abandon my typical burrito bowl order.

 My typical order was rice and double meat.
 I always asked for no beans.
 I preferred paying extra for double meat over getting beans for free.
 And if I didn't get double meat, I'd get guacamole.
 If I ever didn't order double meat or guac, it was because I wasn't very hungry.
 But I'm a big boy.
 I'm almost always hungry.
+I almost always ordered double meat or guac.

 The typical Chipotle burrito bowl meal: approximately $12.

 My new order was very different.
 Extra rice.
 Extra beans, not no beans like before.
 Yes to the meat, but only a single serving.
 Extra vegetables and cheese.
 But no guacamole.

-The new Chipotle burrito bowl meal: $4.50, because getting extra everything except meat makes a burrito bowl so large that it's two meals.
+The new Chipotle burrito bowl meal: $4.50, because getting extra everything except meat makes a $9 burrito bowl so large that it's two meals.

 I didn't feel very classy asking for extra everything except for meat.
 It made me sad actually.
 I was a loyal Chipotle customer consistently ordering either double meat or guacamole for five years.
 But I need a different lifestyle now.
 New lifestyle means new habits.